shino-shino/mierun/README.md

         Mierun
       </h1>
     <br>
-      Mierun is the smallest SNS to reduce burden of childminder.
+      Mierun is the small SNS to reduce burden of childminder.
     </b>
   </samp>
 </p>